Free Web Hosting by Netfirms

 In 1986, I was commissioned by Rough Guides, then a very small organisation that had published six travel guides, to co-author Scandinavia: The Rough Guide.
 This book was published in 1988.
 Subsequent Rough Guides that I wrote or co-wrote were California (1989) and Florida (1991).

-In September, 2003, my book on San Francisco for the Cities of the Imagination series was published.
+In 2003, my book on San Francisco for Signal Book's Cities of the Imagination series was published.
+This was followed in 2007 by The Thames: a cultural history for the same company's Landscapes of the Imagination series.

 For more details go to books by.